deepanshubajaj/GeekyShop-WebApp/README.md

 ## 📃 License

 This project is provided for **Educational, Learning and Personal Reference Purposes Only**.
-Commercial use, redistribution, or modification is **not permitted** without explicit permission from the author — **Deepanshu Bajaj**.
+Commercial Use, Redistribution, or Modification is **Not Permitted** without explicit permission from the author — **Deepanshu Bajaj**.